How to skip the lines at Dolmabahce Palace

 Dolmabahçe Palace Harem exterior with garden and palm tree in Istanbul.

-Harem entrance
+Harem entrance queue

 All your options to skip the queues